 What Causes a person to experience FOMO?

 FOMO can be brought on by feeling cut off from social media or communication with friends.
-It can also be as a result of worrying that other people are doing more interesting things than you, have more friends than you, and are just all round living a better and cooler life.
+It can also be as a result of worrying that other people are doing more interesting things than you, have more friends than you, and are just appearing to be living a better and cooler life.

 Symptoms of FOMO

-Irritability, frustration, anxiety, argumentative, crying, eye rolling, anger.
+- Irritability, frustration, anxiety, argumentative, crying, eye-rolling and anger.

 The symptoms often seen in adults are:

-Not being present in the moment, multitasking and generally unpleasant demeanor.
+Not being present in the moment, multitasking and generally unpleasant demeanour.

 There are a number of negative feelings that come with FOMO.
 Your kids will feel that they are “missing out on something great” and they will have this “overwhelming urge to know what is happening around” them.
 This constant need to know can leave your kids worn out and unable to focus on the present moment.